Navajo Nation Law 2014 CLE Conference

 Sandra Day O’Connor College of Law at Arizona State University / Armstrong Hall / Great Hall

-New Mexico MCLE - pending approval for 7 general credits and 1 Ethics/Professionalism Credits
+- New Mexico MCLE has approved this conference for 6 general credits and 2 Ethics/Professionalism credits.

 - The State Bar of Arizona does not approve or accredit CLE activities for the Mandatory Continuing Legal Education requirement however, this conference may qualify for up to 8 hours toward your annual CLE requirement, including 2 hours of professional responsibility.

 For information on other state approvals, please contact Darlene Lester.

 This conference will offer a survey of legal issues in family law, health law, ethics, housing, labor, Navajo Local Governance Act, Navajo Legislative and Judicial update, Navajo law update, Navajo Fundamental Law and ethical issues in government.
 It is ideal training for tribal court advocates, tribal court practitioners, tribal court prosecutors, tribal court defenders, tribal council members, Indian law attorneys and attorneys practicing on and near the Navajo Nation Reservation, tribal liaisons, government legislators, Navajo Nation Bar members, law students, as well as teachers/professors and students of American Indian studies.

 See tabs above for Agenda, Speaker Bios, Registration and Hotel information.

 $ 200.00 – Regular Registration & payment required by 10/01 (5 p.m.)